nlfmt/pyqt-colorpicker/README.md

   **HSV** values range from **0** to **100**\
   **HEX** values should be in format: `"XXXXXX"` or `"xxxxxx"`\
   **Alpha** values range from **0** to **100**

+## License

+  This software is licensed under the **MIT License**.\
+  More information is provided in the dedicated LICENSE file.